wmayner/pyphi/docs/examples/residue.rst

 single overlapping input node.

-First let's create the subsystem corresponding to the residue network, with all nodes off in the current and previous states.
+First let's create the subsystem corresponding to the residue network, with all nodes OFF in the current and previous states.

     >>> import pyphi
     >>> subsystem = pyphi.examples.residue_subsystem()